-Ref Committee Name Purpose of Committee Meeting cycle Group Number of elected members required Delegates 11 Port Stephens Sister Cities Committee To promote and have ongoing relationships between international communities providing opportunities for cultural exchange.
+Ref Committee Name Purpose of Committee Meeting cycle Number of elected members required Delegates 11 Port Stephens Sister Cities Committee To promote and have ongoing relationships between international communities providing opportunities for cultural exchange.
 Committees are required to hold at least three meetings per year at a time to be decided by the committee Mayor and all councillors Mayor and all Councillors 12 Raymond Terrace Senior Citizens Hall Management Committee To assist Council in the management of the Raymond Terrace Senior Citizens Hall.
 Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Arnott Cr Francis Cr Kafer 13 Salt Ash Community Hall To assist Council in the management of Salt Ash Community Hall.
 Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council C Doohan Cr Tucker Cr Wells 14 Salt Ash Sports Ground Committee To assist Council in the management, maintenance and improvements to Salt Ash Sports Ground.
-Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Doohan Cr Tucker Cr Wells 15 Wetlands Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Arnott Cr Francis Cr Kafer 16 Strategic Arts Committee To provide input into Port Stephens Council strategic policy, plans and programs relating to culture and the arts.
-To assist Council identify the existing and future requirements for arts and cultural facilities across Port Stephens. - Development Services As resolved by Council Mayor Palmer Cr Francis Cr Kafer Cr Tucker
+Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Doohan Cr Tucker Cr Wells 15 Seaham Park & Wetlands Committee To assist Council in the management, maintenance and improvements to the park and wetlands.
+Committees are required to hold at least three meetings per year at a time to be decided by the committee Development Services As resolved by Council Cr Arnott Cr Francis Cr Kafer 16 Strategic Arts Committee To provide input into Port Stephens Council strategic policy, plans and programs relating to culture and the arts.
+To assist Council identify the existing and future requirements for arts and cultural facilities across Port Stephens.
+Development Services As resolved by Council Mayor Palmer Cr Francis Cr Kafer Cr Tucker

 Ref Committee Name Purpose of Committee Meeting cycle Group Number of elected members required Delegates 17 Tanilba Foreshore Hall Committee To assist Council in the management of Tanilba Bay Foreshore Hall.
-Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Tucker Cr Wells 18 Tilligerry Sports Council communication between the sporting public and Every 4 months- February, June, October 3rd Monday Facilities & Services As resolved by Council Mayor Palmer Cr Doohan Cr Tucker Cr Wells 19 Tomaree Sports Council To facilitate communication between the sporting public and November Facilities & Services As resolved by Council Mayor Palmer Cr Anderson Cr Bailey Cr Dunkley 20 West Ward Sports Council To facilitate communication between the sporting public and 2nd Monday Facilities & Services As resolved by Council Mayor Palmer Cr Arnott Cr Francis Cr Kafer 21 Williamtown Hall Committee To assist Council in the management of Williamtown Hall.
+Committees are required to hold at least three meetings per year at a time to be decided by the committee As resolved by Council Cr Tucker Cr Wells 18 Tilligerry Sports Council To facilitate communication between the sporting public and Council in order to ensure that the existing and future needs and requirements of those persons participating and administrating sports are accurately identified and brought to the attention of Council.
+Every 4 months- February, June, October 3rd Monday Facilities & Services As resolved by Council Mayor Palmer Cr Doohan Cr Tucker Cr Wells 19 Tomaree Sports Council To facilitate communication between the sporting public and November Facilities & Services As resolved by Council Mayor Palmer Cr Anderson Cr Bailey Cr Dunkley 20 West Ward Sports Council To facilitate communication between 2nd Monday Facilities & Services As resolved by Council Mayor Palmer Cr Arnott Cr Francis Cr Kafer 21 Williamtown Hall Committee To assist Council in the management of Williamtown Hall.
 Committees are required to hold at least three meetings per year at a time to be decided by the committee Facilities & Services As resolved by Council Cr Arnott Cr Francis Cr Kafer